-The Latin American continent faces a jampacked electoral calendar in 2018, which will undoubtedly mark the roadmap of its political and economic relations with the rest of the world.
-The kickoff will be by Costa Rica in February, followed by El Salvador in March, Paraguay in April, Colombia in May, Mexico in July, Brazil and Peru in October, and, if nothing gets in its way, Venezuela also in October.
+Latin America faces a packed electoral calendar in 2018, one which will undoubtedly define the trajectory of its political and economic relations with the rest of the world.
+The first will be in Costa Rica in February, followed by El Salvador in March, Paraguay in April, Colombia in May, Mexico in July, Brazil and Peru in October and, if nothing gets in its way, Venezuela in October as well.

-Will the bells ring for López Obrador in Mexico or for the candidate that the PRI has presented, José Antonio Meade, who for the first time in history is not a party litigant?
+Will the bells sound for Lopez Obrador in Mexico, or for PRI candidate Jose Antonio Meade, the first candidate in history to not be a party litigant?
 Will they ring for Lula da Silva in Brazil or will they be silent by court order?
-Who will make them sound in Colombia: Fajardo, Vargas Lleras, De la Calle, Ordoñez, Duque, Nieto, López or any of the more than 50 candidates that come forward?
-One thing is for sure: the results are not a particular issue of each country, but affect the entire region.
-In a globalized and interconnected world economically, politically, and ideologically, what happens in each of these successive elections will have consequences on the geopolitical balance of the region and, subsequently, its relations with the rest of the world.
+Who will they sound for in Colombia: Fajardo, Vargas Lleras, De la Calle, Ordonez, Duque, Nieto, Lopez—or another of the more than 50 candidates that come forward?
+One thing is certain: the results are not an issue particular to each country, but will affect the entire region.
+In a globalized and economically, politically and ideologically interconnected world, what happens in each successive election will have consequences on the region’s geopolitical balance and, subsequently, its relations with the rest of the world.

-For centuries, the bells were a means of rapid and effective communication that warned the population of many events of community life.
-A shared signal, learned by all of the community since childhood, that informed of the time of day, the arrival of a renowned visitor, a fire, a lost child, a storm, a party, a death.
+For centuries, bells were a means of rapid and effective communication that informed the population of many community events.
+They were a shared signal, learned by all citizens since childhood.
+They told time of day, marked the arrival of a renowned visitor, or shared news of a fire, lost child, storm, party or death.

-If that language were still used today, it would undoubtedly include the result of the elections among its many messages.
-There would be different rings and sequences for each party, for an absolute majority, for a presidential runoff, or any other possible event.
-However, the De campanorum pulsatione, kept in the Archives of the Cathedral of Toledo (manuscript 23-17), which describes how and in what situations to ring the bells, confirms that there is nothing stipulated in the case of elections.
-Perhaps we have to note that it was written in 1357, a time unaccustomed to these circumstances.
+If that language were still used today, it would undoubtedly include election results among its many messages.
+There would be different rings and sequences for each party, for an absolute majority, for a presidential runoff or any other possible event.
+However, the De campanorum pulsatione, a manuscript kept in the Archives of the Cathedral of Toledo that describes how and when to ring the bells, confirms that there is nothing stipulated regarding elections.
+But we must note that it was written in 1357, a time when such circumstances were much less common.

-In 2018, more than 420 million people will be called to the polls in Latin America to choose who will determine the destinies of their countries.
-Costa Rica (February), El Salvador (March), Paraguay (April), Colombia (May), Mexico (July), Peru and Brazil (October) and Venezuela (possibly in October) are the junctures when the future political paths of the region will be chosen.
+In 2018, more than 420 million people will go to the polls in Latin America to choose who will lead their countries.
+Costa Rica (February), El Salvador (March), Paraguay (April), Colombia (May), Mexico (July), Peru and Brazil (October) and Venezuela (possibly in October) are the countries where and times when the region’s future political paths will be chosen.

-Continuity or renewal, left or right, new protagonists or known actors, rise of populism or consolidation of the middle class are some of the trending political questions that will be answered as the year progresses and results are known.
+Continuity or upset, left or right, new leaders or known actors, rise of populism or consolidation of the middle class—these are just some of the political questions that will be answered as the year progresses and results become known.

-Ernest Hemingway opened his novel For Whom the Bell Tolls (1940) with a well-known poem by John Donne on the interdependence of human things:
+Ernest Hemingway opened his novel For Whom the Bell Tolls (1940) with a well-known poem by John Donne on the interdependence of human beings:

-Let’s pay attention to the news because the bells that toll in 2018 will not just be for a certain region and people, but for us all.
+Let’s watch the news this year, because the bells that toll in 2018 will not sound just for a specific region and people, but for us all.

-1) Why is the confluence of these elections in Latin America relevant during 2018?
+1) Why is the confluence of these Latin American elections relevant during 2018?

-It is very unusual that, in Latin America, electoral processes happen to transpire in the region’s most influential countries during the same year.
+It is very unusual for electoral processes to transpire in Latin America’s most influential countries during the same year.

 2) What is at stake?

-From a socio-economic point of view, Latin America will determine the future balance of its economic growth and its social impact.
+From a socio-economic perspective, Latin America will determine the future balance of its economic growth and social impact.

 3) Do we have any idea of what the results will be?

-In spite of the time pressure, certain countries’ main parties and their traditional “quarry of presidents” continue to try and lock down their candidates and their determination of winning coalitions.
+Despite time pressure, certain countries’ main parties and their traditional “quarries of presidents” continue to try and lock down their candidates and win coalitions.

 This study counted on the participation of the Public Affairs Area of Argentina, Brazil, Chile, Peru, Mexico, Colombia, Spain and Panama, and Latam Desk Europe of LLORENTE & CUENCA.